JehanneOS/jehanneos.github.io/_posts/2018-11-15-simplicity-awakes.markdown

 can be interrupted though. `Create` is a notable example of a blocking system call that has been excluded from the interruptable ones, to prevent a timeout to leave an orphan file behind.

+# Issues and future uses

+Awake will be used to implement all timeouts of Jehanne's system calls.

+Even without libposix, it provides a simple mechanism to implement non-blocking I/O, if needed.

+And it will be used to implement timeouts in multiplexing I/O too.

+Unfortunately, as an interface to the kernel scheduler, `awake` doesn't work with user space schedulers that keep control of their own tasks.
+Right now, this just means that `qlockt`, `rlockt`, `wlockt` and `rsleept` cannot work when linking libthread.
+In the long run, it might make slightly more difficult to port virtual machines and programming languages that provide their own scheduler in user space, like Go or Java.

+The solution however is already outlined by libthread usage of a custom `rendezvous`: we will simply override the system call to give control to the desired scheduler.